To all of you who said we were hysterical about Trump: fuck you.

 If these people cared about life, they’d celebrate that choice is freedom, that our lives are full of choices only we can make for ourselves.

-If these people cared about life, they’d remember our rights.
-They’d remember that any argument for or against a human being’s right to choose what happens in/to their own body that involves the word “sin” or that requires opinions quoted from or supported by a “holy” book has no place in government, in our laws, in our lives (unless we personally choose one for ourselves).
+If these people cared about life, they’d remember and recognize our rights.
+They’d remember that any argument for or against a human being’s right to choose what happens in/to their own body that involves the word “sin” or that requires opinions quoted from or supported by a “holy” book has no place in government, in our laws, in our lives (unless we personally choose such religious rules for ourselves).
 Religion is private and personal, and yours has nothing to do with anyone else’s choices.

 “Pro-life” is a LIE.